lupasearch/lupasearch-client/docs/components/search-results.md

   - `html` - a function that receives document object and should return an html string.
 Make sure to sanitize any document fields if any of the used document fields could be unsafe, or user-generated;

   - `action` - action to execute when user clicks on the custom html element.
 Receives `document` as a parameter.

+  - `stopPropagationOnClick` - if set to `true`, click event on the custom html element will not propagate to parent elements.
+Useful when you have clickable product cards (with `isLink`), and do not want to trigger card click when user clicks on the custom html element.

 ## Filters